Florida sheriff blasts NJ for convicted murderer’s early release after arrest for new murder: ‘Shame on you’

 "The reality of it is, shame on you for turning James Lewis out early on a murder charge," the sheriff said, referring to the Garden State.

-Judd said that he hopes New Jersey will learn from its "mistake" in releasing Lewis early and that the state will keep Lewis locked up for the rest of his life.
+Judd said that he hopes New Jersey will learn from its "mistake" in releasing Lewis early and keep him locked up for the rest of his life.

 "Because if you don't," Judd said, "let me give you a news flash: he’ll murder again because that’s who he is."